umd-mith/filmlab/README.md

 [Oliver](mailto:ogaycken@umd.edu) to get the low-down on where the video files can be downloaded from.

-Then, create an Anaconda environment:
+Then create an Anaconda environment:

 `% conda env create -f environment.yml`